telehash/telehash.github.io/ext/bind_http.md

 }
 ```

-If the request is accepted, an empty packet is sent back acknowledge the request and start the channel.
-Once started, the full request is sent as THTP packet over the channel in the BODY of the channel packets.
-If the THTP packet is larger than the channel per-packet capacity it is spread across multipe channel packets and when the final one contains the full THTP packet it will include a `"done":true`.
+If the request is accepted, an empty packet is sent back acknowledge the request and any remaining bytes of the THTP request are sent as the BODY in subsequent packets.
+When the final one finishes the full THTP packet it will include a `"done":true`.
 Only one THTP packet can be sent on a channel until there's a response.

 The response is the same pattern, a packet of the JSON headers and content bytes as the BODY, terminated by a `"done":true`.

 The channel can be re-used for additional requests/responses (like HTTP keepalive), or those can be sent in parallel as their own channels.
-To continue using the same channel the same pattern is used, a packet containing only the size and the method:path keys is sent as a request, and once that packet is acknowledge, the full request/response can proceed.
+To continue using the same channel the same pattern is used, a packet containing the size and the method:path keys is sent as a request along with as much of the THTP request will fit in the BODY, and once that packet is acknowledged, the full request/response can proceed.

 If the initial request has a `"size":0` it is a *simple* request and there is no more information other than the given method and path.
 The recipient should immediately return a normal THTP packet response.